Bootsity/cracking-php-interviews-book/manuscript/chapter3.md

 #### Differentiate between switch and if-else statement.

-- *Check the testing expression*: An if-then-else statement can test expressions based on ranges of values or conditions, whereas a switch statement tests expressions based only on a single integer, enumerated value, or string.
+- **Check the testing expression**: An if-then-else statement can test expressions based on ranges of values or conditions, whereas a switch statement tests expressions based only on a single integer, enumerated value, or string.

-- *Switch is better for multi way branching*: When compiler compiles a switch statement, it will inspect each of the case constants and create a “jump table” that it will use for selecting the path of execution depending on the value of the expression.
+- **switch is better for multi way branching**: When compiler compiles a switch statement, it will inspect each of the case constants and create a *jump table* that it will use for selecting the path of execution depending on the value of the expression.
 Therefore, if we need to select among a large group of values, a switch statement will run much faster than the equivalent logic coded using a sequence of if-elses.
 The compiler can do this because it knows that the case constants are all the same type and simply must be compared for equality with the switch expression, while in case of if expressions, the compiler has no such knowledge.

-- *if-else is better for boolean values*: if-else conditional branches are great for variable conditions that result into a boolean, whereas switch statements are great for fixed data values.
+- **if-else is better for boolean values**: if-else conditional branches are great for variable conditions that result into a boolean, whereas switch statements are great for fixed data values.

-- *Speed*: A switch statement might prove to be faster sometimes when there are more if-else in if-else ladder.
+- **Speed**: A switch statement might prove to be faster sometimes when there are more if-else in if-else ladder.

-- *Clarity in readability*: A switch looks much cleaner when you have to combine cases. if-else are quite vulnerable to errors too.
+- **Clarity in readability**: A switch looks much cleaner when you have to combine cases. if-else are quite vulnerable to errors too.
 Missing an else statement can land you up in havoc.
 Adding/removing labels is also easier with a switch and makes your code significantly easier to change and maintain.

 #### What are the different types of operators?